 When I was home in Rhode Island, I made up an at home circuit workout that I really liked.
 I shared it on my Instagram stories and figured I’d share it here too.
 It should really be titled 30ish minute workout because you can really adapt as needed!
 I did a few extra sets and finished somewhere in the 35 minute range with some breaks.

 I’m slowly building more strength into my workouts, like I talked about here.
 It’s amazing how much strength I feel that I’ve lost, both throughout pregnancy and since having Camryn.
-Cross training is important for me because eventually, I want to get back into marathon training and I know I need to have a strong base.
+Cross training is important for me because eventually, I want to get back into marathon training and I know I need to have a strong base and fitness level.

 Warm Up and Cool Down

 Don’t forget the warm up and cool down, to get your muscles slowly working.

 I chose 3/4 mile for the warm up and cool down because we have a neighborhood loop that is that distance.
 However, you could even do it by time.
 For example, warm up for 10 minutes, cool down for 5 or something like that.